fmichea/sm64-livesplit-autosplitter/README.md

 To reset:

 - Enter HMC stage.
 - Under "MENU > DATA > For 16 Star" select "15".
-To reset your splits, flip between a "9" and "15".
+To reset your splits, flip between "9" and "15".
 - Do a quick star in HMC to exit stage, timer will start on exit.

 ### Segment RTA (Door)